Jondolf/avian/README.md

 # Bevy XPBD

-This is a physics engine for bevy that is based on Extended Position Based Dynamics (XPBD).
+Bevy XPBD is a physics engine based on Extended Position Based Dynamics (XPBD) for the Bevy game engine.

 This is an experimental work-in-progress that I am working on because I'm interested in learning about physics engines.
 You probably shouldn't use this for anything serious.

+Currently this physics engine supports Bevy 0.9.1, and I will try to keep up with major releases.

+**Note: No crate is available on Cargo yet.
+I will publish this as a crate when I have fixed the biggest issues, reached respectable performance and added enough documentation.**

 ## Current features

-- 2D and 3D support (3D should mostly work, but it's still a bit rough)
+- 2D and 3D support
 - Dynamic and static rigid bodies
 - Position and rotation integration and solving
 - Linear and angular velocity integration and solving